mity/md4c/README.md

 The CommonMark specification declares that any sequence of Unicode code points is a valid CommonMark document.

-But, under a closer inspection, Unicode plays any role in few very specific situations when parsing Markdown documents:
+But, under a closer inspection, Unicode plays a role in few very specific situations when parsing Markdown documents:

 1. For detection of word boundaries when processing emphasis and strong